MouseBiteLabs/Game-Boy-Enhance/README.md

 Other than that, you might be asking yourself - what separates this from a regular modded system, or one of those fancy Funnyplaying GBA boards?
 Well, here's a quick run-down:
 - The audio on the AGBM is crystal clear, not dependent on whatever screen kit is being used, and has **stereo** output on the headphone jack (unlike the FP GBA) - <a href="https://github.com/MouseBiteLabs/Game-Boy-Enhance/wiki/Audio-Recordings">listen to the audio samples in the Wiki</a>
-- The AGBM draws ~150mW less than the FP GBA (even with the fancy LEDs off) - this equates to anywhere between 1 to 4 hours **more** playtime depending on the power draw based on your settings (like brightness level) - <a href="https://github.com/MouseBiteLabs/Game-Boy-Enhance/wiki/Power-Draw-and-Battery-Curves">check out the battery curves page in the Wiki</a>
+- The AGBM draws ~150mW less than the FP GBA (even with the fancy LEDs off) depending on the AGBM model - this equates to anywhere between 1 to 4 hours **more** playtime depending on the power draw based on your settings (like brightness level) - <a href="https://github.com/MouseBiteLabs/Game-Boy-Enhance/wiki/Power-Draw-and-Battery-Curves">check out the battery curves page in the Wiki</a>
 - The AGBM is *also* more efficient than using an original GBA board with a screen kit installed in almost all situations (again, see the Wiki for more info)
 - Other than the CPU and RAM, the AGBM uses **all brand-new components** - even the power switch and audio jack
 - The AGBM has offerings for powering through AA batteries (AGBM-0X models), or native LiPo support (AGBM-1X models)